basiliscos/syncspirit/README.md

 # design and ideas

 [syncthing](https://syncthing.net) is implemented using [go](https://go.dev/) programming
 language, which is a good fit for services.
-As the result, [syncthing](https://syncthing.net) itself is written as a web-service, which exposes a REST-API for clients.
+As a result, [syncthing](https://syncthing.net) itself is written as a web-service, which exposes a REST-API for clients.
 So, yes, the end-user software should also have a front-end, which is usually web-browser (or embeds web-browser), which is written in different programming language (e.g. javascript or java).